 Senior Professional Research Assistant:

-Andrea Jimenez-Zambrano, MPH - Adult and Child Center for Health Outcomes Research and Delivery Science and Center for Global Health, Colorado School of Public Health,University of Colorado Anschutz Medical Campus.
+Andrea Jimenez-Zambrano, MPH, Adult and Child Center for Health Outcomes Research and Delivery Science,School of Medicine and Center for Global Health, Colorado School of Public Health,University of Colorado Anschutz Medical Campus.

 Ms. Jimenez-Zambrano, a native Peruvian, completed her undergraduate education in Biology and Spanish at the University of Colorado Denver.
 She received a Master of Public Health degree in Community and Behavioral Health at the Colorado School of Public Health.
-She has experience working with Latino population in the Denver Metro Area.
+She has experience working with Latino populations in the Denver Metro Area.
 After completing her MPH in 2012, Ms. Jimenez-Zambrano has been working in qualitative data methods, facilitating focus groups, developing and doing data collection through surveys, and analyzing data in SPSS.
 She has also worked on international rapid needs assessments in Guatemala and in Peru with the Center for Global Health.
 She is currently pursuing her PhD in Health and Behavioral Sciences at University of Colorado Denver.